szetyng/Guardrails/README.md

   - there is a message in the `inst.MessageQueue` corresponding to `agent`'s application for membership
   - `gatekeep` occupies the role of gatekeeper in `inst`
   - `agent` has been approved as a member (not implemented)
-- side-effect: removes `Applied` from `inst.MessageQueue` if it exists
+- side-effect: removes `Applied` from `inst.MessageQueue` if it exists.
+Easily changed to not remove the message if need be.

 TODO: exclude members, after implementing sanctions part

 ### Principle 2: Congruence
-TODO: remove the output, side-effect only `demandResources agent r inst` -> `MessageType option`
+`demandResources agent r inst`
 - will be successful if `agent` is **empowered** to demand for resources from `inst`
 - side-effect: `inst.MessageQueue` receives `Demanded(A, R, I)`